 Through a variety of disciplines—English, music, history, psychology, sociology, political science, geography, French, and economics—students learn about people of African ancestry living in the Americas, Africa, and Western Europe.
 Students gain knowledge and insights about the African American intellectual tradition as well as about other cultures, ethnic groups, and social movements.
 Students are prepared to be more connected and more related to all people, regardless of race.

 Students gain experience outside the classroom through research and service projects in the community and through opportunities to present their work at regional academic conferences or to attend events such as Indiana Black Expo Summer Celebration.

-With a major in African and African American studies, students have maximum flexibility to pursue specialized academic interests in other areas.
-Students sometimes select a second major, ranging from communication to business or history, to complement the African and African American studies major.
+With a major in African and African American Studies, students have maximum flexibility to pursue specialized academic interests in other areas.
+Students sometimes select a related minor or a second major, ranging from communication to business or history, to complement the African and African American Studies major.